-Hoverflies are easily confused with wasps because of their size, their black and yellow bodies and small waists but they are totally harmless because they do not sting or bite.
-This resemblance has earned the hoverfly a bad reputation.
+Hoverflies are easily confused with wasps because of their size, black and yellow bodies and tiny waists, but they are harmless because they do not sting or bite.
+Unfortunately, this resemblance has earned the hoverfly a lousy reputation.
 The hoverfly gets its name from its habit of hovering or nectaring over flowers.

 Characteristics of Bees

-There are many species of bees and most people mistake bees for wasps especially because of their bright colours ranging from brown, red and yellow.
+There are many species of bees, and most people mistake bees for wasps, mainly because of their bright colours ranging from brown, red and yellow.
 Their body size is similar to that of wasps.
 The bodies of bees are covered in hair.
-One of the main differences between bees and wasps is that bees can only sting once and tend to be less aggressive than wasps.
+One of the main differences between bees and wasps is that bees can only sting once and be less aggressive.
 Not all species of bees can sting.
 When you notice a bee colony in your home, it is still important to get pest control services to remove them.

 Bees fly in swarms when they are in search of a suitable place to create new nests.
 Bee swarms can easily be mistaken for wasp colonies.
 Bee swarms will usually fly away in a few days if they don’t find a place to create a nest.

 Honey bees are a species of bees that are kept for their honey-making skills, hence their name.
-They are usually brown or orange in colour with distinct dark lines.
-They live in large colonies of over 30,000 bees and they can make their homes in attics, hollow roofs and trees.
+They are usually brown or orange with distinct dark lines.
+They live in large colonies of over 30,000 bees, and they can make their homes in attics, hollow roofs and trees.
 They collect nectar and turn it into beeswax and honey.
-It is important to seek the help of pest control experts to help in relocating swarms to safer places or farms.
+Therefore, it is essential to seek the help of pest control experts to help in relocating swarms to safer places or farms.

 It is easy to confuse bumblebees with honey bees because of their similar colour.
-Bumbles bees have much bigger bodies with more hair than honey bees.
+However, Bumbles bees have much bigger bodies with more hair than honey bees.
 They are not aggressive and will only sting to defend themselves.